Execution by Firing Squad in Indonesia

 Gastrointestinal tract: Negative except for injection of small intestine.
 The remaining organs are normal.

 Microscopic examination.-Trachea and larger bronchi are covered by thick pseudomembrane which is made up of a fibrinous network in the interstices in which are numerous polymorphonuclear leucocytes.
+The mucous">leucocytes.
 The mucous glands show epithelial degeneration possibly in part post mortem.
 The cartilages are normal.

 Lungs: Marked injection of all blood vessels including the alveolar capillaries.
 In some areas the alveoli contain an eosinophilic granular debris and the exudate is frankly inflammatory the alveoli being filled with plugs of fibrin and leucocytes or merely leucocytes.
 Some alveoli contain large epithelioid cells which are filled with brown pigment.
 The smaller bronchi are acutely inflamed.
 Some contain a fine purulent pseudomembrane or a covering of leucocytes.
 Around one bronchus is an especially marked zone of congestion and even an infiltration of red blood cells into the adjacent alveoli.